madoreenu/haltaro.github.io/index.md

 ## 1.c Machine learning

-* [Predicting comic end](https://github.com/haltaro/predicting-comic-end): Predict end of comic serialized in weekly Junp, one of the most popular comic magazines in Japan.
+* [Predicting comic end](https://github.com/haltaro/predicting-comic-end): Predicting the end of comic serialized in weekly shonen jump, one of the most popular comic magazines in Japan.
 I used tensorflow to configure a neural network and tensorbord to visualize the results.

 ## 1.d Shiba-inu